Big 12 Conference football: Realignment

-In 2010 it was announced that in 2011 both Nebraska and Colorado would leave the Big 12 for the Big Ten and Pac-10 respectively.
+In 2010, it was announced that in 2011 both Nebraska and Colorado would leave the Big 12 for the Big Ten and Pac-10 respectively.
 Then in 2011 it was announced that Texas A&M and Missouri would both be leaving for the SEC.
 As replacements, TCU and West Virginia would be joining the conference from the Mountain West and Big East respectively.
 In 2021, Oklahoma and Texas announced they would leave to join the Southeastern Conference.
 In response, the Big 12 decided to backfill with the University of Cincinnati, the University of Central Florida, the University of Houston, and Brigham Young University.
-The first 3 schools joining from the American Athletic Conference and BYU has been an Independent in football since 2010 with its basketball team playing in the West Coast Conference.
+The first 3 schools joining from the American Athletic Conference and BYU being an Independent in football since 2010, with its basketball team playing in the West Coast Conference.

+On July 27, 2023, Colorado, a former member of the Big 12, announced it would rejoin the conference from the Pac-12 beginning in the 2024–25 academic year.
+The following week, Arizona, Arizona State, and Utah announced they would leave the Pac-12 for the Big 12, also effective for the 2024–25 academic year.

 Scheduling

 Divisions

 From the time the league was formed until realignment, the conference was split into two, six team, divisions.
 Teams played a total of 11 regular season games, three non-conference match-ups and eight conference games per season.
 The conference games were a combination of five divisional foes and three from the opposing division.
-Inter-divisional play is a "three-on, three-off" system, where teams will play three teams from the other division on a home-and-home basis for two seasons, and then play the other three foes from the opposite side for a two-year home-and-home.
+Inter-divisional play was a "three-on, three-off" system, where teams played three teams from the other division on a home-and-home basis for two seasons, and then played the other three foes from the opposite side for a two-year home-and-home.

 At the conclusion of the regular season, the top team from the South Division played the top team from the North Division in the Big 12 Championship Game.